Mike Malinin

 Michael Theodore Malinin (born October 10, 1967) is an American musician known for his work as drummer of the Goo Goo Dolls.
 He played drums for Tanya Tucker from July 2016 to February 2023, and now plays with the Nashville based band, The FBR.
+Mike also runs a mastermind club, Practical Drumming.

 Career

 Malinin began playing drums in middle school and later studied music at the University of North Texas.
 While there, Malinin played in the band Caulk, and recorded their first EP with them before leaving the band.
 Afterwards, Malinin moved to Los Angeles to pursue music full-time.
 From December 1994 until December 27, 2013, Malinin played drums for the Goo Goo Dolls.

-From 2016 to 2023, Malinin served as drummer for Tanya Tucker.
+From 2016 to 2023, Malinin worked as drummer for Tanya Tucker.

-Mike currently lives in a north suburb of Chicago where he recently purchased a home.
+In July 2026, Malinin launched Practical Drumming, an online drumming mentorship platform.